gwastro/pycbc/docs/ahope/weekly_ahope.rst

     export GPS_START_TIME=967593543
     export GPS_END_TIME=967679943

-You also need to specify the directory in which pipedown  will store log files.
-Ahope does not need this, but pipedown does.
+You also need to specify the directory for storing log files.

  * For CIT,LHO,LLO or SYR set::